maradwan26/portfolio/README.md

 - Led the project's planning, development, and deployment phases, employing Agile methodologies with regular sprints and scrum meetings for timely delivery.
 - Documented requirements, design, and testing in Confluence and managed tasks with JIRA.

-**Disney+ Clone (ReactJS, Firebase, React Redux, Cloud Firestore)**
+**Disney+ 2.0 (ReactJS, Firebase, React Redux, Cloud Firestore)**
-- Implemented a login page that allows the user to log in with their Google account using Firebase and stores the user's info using React Redux
-- Stored data related to each movie/show in Cloud-FireStore which was then extracted and utilized via React and React Redux
-- Created a mobile-friendly display using media queries in styled-components
-- Added animations when the user hovers over movie categories as well as a carousel that auto-swipes-displaying various thumbnails for movies/shows using styled-components
+- Developed a comprehensive streaming platform inspired by Disney+, featuring secure user authentication, seamless content browsing, and high-quality video playback capabilities
+- Implemented secure and seamless user authentication and authorization using Google accounts via Firebase, with user information efficiently managed through React Redux to deliver personalized user experiences
+- Leveraged Cloud Firestore to store and retrieve large datasets efficiently, reducing content load times by 40%, resulting in a seamless streaming experience

 **Chess Game (Java, JavaFX)**
 - Developed a 2-player chess game in Java, showcasing proficiency in Java programming, algorithm implementation, and the utilization of the JavaFX library